How to do constrained optimization

 maximum(g(M, v3))

-The second smoothing technique is often beneficial, when we have a lot of constraints (in the above mentioned vectorial manner), since we can avoid several gradient evaluations for the constraint functions here.
+The second smoothing technique is often beneficial, when we have a lot of constraints (in the previously mentioned vectorial manner), since we can avoid several gradient evaluations for the constraint functions here.
 This leads to a faster iteration time.

 @time v4 = exact_penalty_method(